ljcucc/ljcucc/README.md

 ### Support me ❤️

-I'll very very appreciate, if you donate me. you can actually support me by using LBC, and ... this is the only way to donate - LBRY wallet: `bJTfXaovLoPiwf1nydNPkEa1XuhJG5ot5y`
+I'll very very thx you so much, if you donate me. you can actually support me by using LBC, and ... this is the only way to donate - LBRY wallet: `bJTfXaovLoPiwf1nydNPkEa1XuhJG5ot5y`

 Thx you so much ❤️ !!